Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

       fannkuchredux = 10 11 12

-14.4.2) To provide a data file redirected to the programs stdin, set both a path to the data file in the [testdata] section of the ini file AND values that will be substituted into the filename AND add the data files to a subdirectory of bencher/tmp.
+14.4.2) To provide a data file redirected to the programs stdin, set both a path to the data file in the [testdata] section of bencher/makefiles/my.*.ini AND values that will be substituted into the filename AND add the data files to a subdirectory of bencher/tmp.